 Christchurch and Wellington can be seen as relatively large cities compared to other towns or cities in New Zealand.

 Wellington is a compact city in which you can easily walk from place to place.
-Christchurch is more expansive and feels spacious, so it takes longer to get to places by foot.
-So if you visit Christchurch, it is highly recommended to rent a car, although you can get to most places by catching a bus.
+Christchurch is more expansive and feels spacious, so it takes longer to get to places by walking.

 The second noticeable difference is the lay of the land.
 Christchurch is flat.
-It gets hillier as you go more towards Banks Peninsula, but for the majority part, Christchurch city centre is flat.
+It gets hillier as you go more toward Banks Peninsula, but for the majority, Christchurch city center is flat.

 Wellington, on the other hand, is hilly.
-The city centre is backed by hills and there is also hills lining the harbour.
-Mount Victoria, which is not a far walk from the city centre, is a good example of a hill that is more or less right in the city.
+The city center is backed by hills and there are also hills lining the harbor.
+Mount Victoria, which is not a far walk from the city center, is a good example of a hill that is more or less right in the city.

-However, Wellington has more heritage buildings left than Christchurch.
-And in between those, there are tall modern buildings.
+However, Wellington has more heritage buildings left than Christchurch, with tall modern buildings in between.

 So if you are looking for a good mixture of old and new architecture, Wellington would probably be the city to visit instead of Christchurch.

-Wellington has a typical North Island feel and smell to it, which is that of bush; native bush.
-And Christchurch has a typical South Island feel to it, which is a barren and dry feel with lots of wide open areas.
+Wellington has a typical North Island feel and smell to it.
+You can really smell the native bush in Wellington.
+Christchurch has a typical South Island feel to it, which is a barren and dry feel with lots of wide open areas.

-Just like Christchurch, Wellington is not immune to earthquakes, since it lies directly on a fault line.
-And there are many faults in the greater Wellington and Marlborough regions anyway.
+Just like Christchurch, Wellington is not immune to earthquakes, because it lies directly on a fault line, and there are many faults in the Greater Wellington and Marlborough regions anyway.

 So if you are someone who would not want to experience the earth shaking under your feet, you may want to avoid both cities.

-However, I live in Wellington and can attest to the fact that you generally do not feel earthquakes – which tend to take place on a daily basis – because they tend to not be that large.
+However, I live in Wellington and can attest to the fact that you generally do not feel most of the earthquakes – which tend to take place on a daily basis – because they tend to be small.

-If you want to go for a stroll among plants and flowers, both Christchurch and Wellington have botanic gardens you can visit right in the centre of the cities.
+If you want to go for a stroll among plants and flowers, both Christchurch and Wellington have botanic gardens you can visit right in the center of the cities.

-In my opinion, the Christchurch Botanic Gardens are more beautiful than the Wellington Botanic Garden, but it depends on the season and what you prefer to see.
+In my opinion, the Christchurch Botanic Garden is more beautiful than the Wellington Botanic Garden, but it depends on the season and what you prefer to see.

-While the Wellington botanic Garden is slightly larger than the Christchurch Botanic Gardens, the Christchurch Botanic Gardens feel more spacious and flat.
+While the Wellington Botanic Garden is slightly larger than the Christchurch Botanic Garden, the Christchurch Botanic Garden feels more spacious and flat.

 The Wellington Botanic Garden is hillier and you can sometimes feel like you are walking in a jungle, which adds to the feeling of being far away from city life, while the city is not that far away.

 So each garden is unique in its own way, and both are nice places to visit in spring.

 Mount Hutt ski field is about an hour’s drive away from Christchurch, while Mount Ruapehu ski area should take close to 4 hours to reach from Wellington.

-Wellington is known for its large concentration of bars and restaurants in its centre.
+Wellington is known for its large concentration of bars and restaurants in its city center.
 While Christchurch also has a variety of restaurants around the city, the concentration is much larger in Wellington.
 This is also thanks to the compactness of Wellington.

-While you can get scenic views from above in both Wellington and Christchurch, you would have to leave Christchurch city centre and then hop into the Christchurch gondola (or walk up) to get scenic views from above.
+While you can get scenic views from above in both Wellington and Christchurch, you would have to leave Christchurch city center and then hop onto the Christchurch gondola (or walk up) to get scenic views from above.

-One last difference is that you can walk to the sea (harbour) from Wellington's city centre, while you cannot do the same from Christchurch's city centre – you would have to drive to the sea, because it's too far to walk.
-Wellington's harbour can be very scenic on a sunny day.
+One last difference is that you can walk to the sea (harbor) from Wellington’s city center, while you cannot do the same from Christchurch’s city center – you would have to drive to the sea because it’s too far to walk.
+Wellington’s harbor can be very scenic on a sunny day.

 Choosing between Wellington and Christchurch is a difficult decision to make, which I think will boil down to what kind of environment you like, that is, open or close.

 If you like a compact city where you can walk to almost everywhere including restaurants and a beach, then Wellington might be the city for you.
-If on the other hand you like to be in a city that feels spacious and you have rented a car in Christchurch, then Christchurch might fit the bill.
+If, on the other hand, you like to be in a city that feels spacious and you have rented a car, then Christchurch might fit the bill.

-If I had to choose, I would choose Christchurch, because I like wide open spaces.
-But I live in Wellington and must say that I like it most for not having to drive to anywhere despite the fact that I like driving a lot.
+If I had to choose, I would choose Christchurch because I like wide open spaces.
+But I live in Wellington and must say that I like it mostly for not having to drive to anywhere despite the fact that I like driving a lot.